mattlevine22/randomK_experiment/README.md

     This file is a dictionary with keys "K_names" and "a_names" and values of dictionaries with keys "m" and values of lists of names.
 The "K_names" dictionary has keys "m" and values of lists of names of the KID's.
 The "a_names" dictionary has keys "m" and values of lists of names of the dimerID's.

+# To generate plots:
+Run `plotter.ipynb` in Jupyter Notebook